jakedmtr/heart-disease-analysis/README.md

 In the original data there were 1025 data points but 723 of them were duplicates, leaving only 302 unique data points.

 This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 13 of them.
 The "target" field refers to the presence of heart disease in the patient.
-I removed the 'ca' attribute (number of major vessels coloured by fluoroscopy) as I didn't use it in my analysis, which brings down the number of columns to 13.
+I removed the 'ca' attribute (number of major vessels coloured by fluoroscopy) and the 'oldpeak' attribute (ST depression induced by exercise relative to rest) as I didn't use them in my analysis, which brings down the number of columns to 12.

-Attribute documentation (13 attributes in total including 'target'):
+Attribute documentation (12 attributes in total including 'target'):

       1 age: age in years